 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-The Company has incurred net operating losses since its inception and had an accumulated deficit of \$76.9 million as of December 31, 2022.
-The Company had cash, cash equivalents, and short-term investments of \$274.4 million as of December 31, 2022 and has not generated positive cash flows from operations.
+The Company has incurred net operating losses since its inception and had an accumulated deficit of \$131.3 million as of December 31, 2023.
+The Company had cash, cash equivalents, and short-term investments of \$228.4 million as of December 31, 2023 and has not generated positive cash flows from operations.
 To date, the Company has funded its operations primarily with proceeds from the Merger, the issuance of convertible preferred stock, payments earned under collaboration agreements and bank debt.
-The Company's currently available cash, cash equivalents, and investments as of December 31, 2022 are sufficient to meet its anticipated cash requirements for at least the 12 months following the date the financial statements are issued.
+The Company's currently available cash, cash equivalents, and short-term investments as of December 31, 2023 are sufficient to meet its anticipated cash requirements for at least the 12 months following the date these financial statements are issued.

-From August 5, 2015 (inception) through December 31, 2022, the Company has devoted substantially all of its efforts to developing intellectual property and conducting product development and clinical trials, raising capital, and building infrastructure.
+From August 5, 2015 (inception) through December 31, 2023, the Company has devoted substantially all of its efforts to developing intellectual property, conducting product development and clinical trials, raising capital, and building infrastructure.
 The Company has a limited operating history, and the sales and income potential of the Company's business and market are unproven.
 If the Company does not successfully commercialize any product candidates for which it receives regulatory approval, it will be unable to generate recurring product revenue or achieve profitability.
 Management expects operating expenses to increase for the foreseeable future and there can be no assurance that the Company will ever achieve profitability, or if achieved, that it will be sustained on a continuing basis.

-The novel coronavirus-2019 ("COVID-19") epidemic and geopolitical events have resulted in a significant disruption of global financial markets.
-The Company's ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and further disruptions to, and volatility in, the credit and financial markets in the United States, including recent bank failures, and worldwide resulting from a resurgence of COVID-19, future health epidemics or pandemics, geopolitical actions or other macroeconomic factors.
+The Company's ability to raise additional capital may be adversely impacted should the global economic conditions worsen or as a result of further disruptions to, and volatility in, the credit and financial markets in the United States, including bank failures, future health epidemics or pandemics, geopolitical actions or other macroeconomic factors.
 If such further disruption occurs, the Company could experience an inability to access additional capital.
 If the Company is not able to secure adequate additional funding, it may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, and/or suspend or curtail planned programs.
 Any of these actions could materially harm the Company's business, results of operations, and future prospects.